 ‣ Gunbuster Renewal EX (2004)

-Episode 3: Jung learns more about the Sizzler mecha, from an engineer who points out that there is nothing strange about the mass production model being less powerful than the prototype: it’s anime tradition.
+Episode 3: Jung learns more about the new Sizzler mecha, from an engineer who points out that the mass production model is not less powerful than the prototype: that sort of thing only happens in anime.

 Three very brief films released with the 2004 remaster.
 They may be older.
 Not as charming.

 Humanity has had a long history, slowly producing another 83 Buster Machines to battle space monsters who now enclose the entire solar system.
 Nobody seems to want to venture outside in any event.
 Humankind is stuck in a rut.
 One girl sneaks away from home to be a space pilot, but she’ll have to work her way up from waitress.

 Another dizzy mix of epic SF, mecha, kaijū, porn, psychic powers, reluctantly shōjo social structures and most of all, the genre of “konjō” (根性), meaning willpower and implying passionate effort.
 That subgenre may never have been done better: the audiovisual beauty and intense effort of the early combat scenes inspire tears.
 As in the original series, some details hint at sincerity, others at parody, and fan service intrudes.